adfras/LitSearchTemplate/README.md

 ## Tips & Troubleshooting

 - **Serper 403s** – Ensure `SERPER_API_KEY` is set; you can limit workload with `SERPER_MAX_ROWS` or the orchestrator’s `--serper-rounds`.
 - **Manual PDFs** – If some hosts require logins, obtain the PDF manually and drop it into `data/full_text/`.
-Re-run the Serper script to update the CSV metadata.
+Re-run the downloaders to update the CSV metadata; any direct PDF links detected from provider metadata will now be attempted automatically before Serper searches.
 - **Profiles** – Add new templates to `PROFILES` in `scripts/run_pipeline.py` for frequently used queries/topics.
 - **ASCII cleanliness** – Titles/abstracts are normalised to plain ASCII in `collect_openalex.py` to avoid mojibake in downstream tools.